 Some phase I-IV clinical trials based on NDV vectors have yielded encouraging results.
-For the first time, Bohle et al[75] treated 16 patients with colon cancer after tumor resection with a live, non-toxic NDV-modified tumor cell vaccine.
+For the first time, Bohle et al[75] treated 16 patients with colon cancer after tumor resection with a live, nontoxic NDV-modified tumor cell vaccine.
 Of the 16 patients, 12 patients had an enhanced specific anti-tumor response.
-In a Phase I clinical trial, 20 patients with CRC were treated with ATV-NDV-specific immunotherapy, with the exception of 4 patients with mild fever and no serious side effects.
+In a phase I clinical trial, 20 patients with CRC were treated with ATV-NDV-specific immunotherapy, with the exception of four patients with mild fever and no serious side effects.
 Among them, 16 patients produced an active specific immune response to the vaccine, which provided effectiveness for subsequent clinical trials[76].

-Liebrich et al[77] isolated tumor cells from human primary CRC and mixed vaccine with NDV non-lytic strain Ulster, and used it for vaccination in 23 patients with colorectal liver metastasis.
+Liebrich et al[77] isolated tumor cells from human primary CRC and mixed vaccine with NDV nonlytic strain Ulster and used it for vaccination in 23 patients with colorectal liver metastasis.
 The results showed the active immune response in the patient is increased and can be further used in related tests.
-In a phase II clinical trial, 23 patients with liver metastases from CRC were completely resected for three consecutive months of ATV-NDV vaccination.
-At least 18 months follow-up showed a 61% tumor recurrence in vaccinated patients compared with 87% of patients who underwent surgery alone[78].
+In a phase II clinical trial, 23 patients with liver metastases from CRC were completely resected after a consecutive 3 mo of ATV-NDV vaccination.
+At least 18 mo follow-up showed a 61% tumor recurrence in vaccinated patients compared with 87% of patients who underwent surgery alone[78].
 In a prospective randomized phase III trial, 50 patients with CRC hepatic metastases were randomized into an experimental group and a control group.
-The experimental group received 6 doses of ATV-NDV, and after approximately 10 years of follow-up, although no differences in primary and secondary endpoints were detected in the total patient group, the experimental subgroup (13 patients with colon cancer) showed significant advantages in terms of overall survival.
+The experimental group received six doses of ATV-NDV.
+After approximately 10 years of follow-up, no differences in primary and secondary endpoints were detected in the total patient group.
+However, the experimental subgroup (13 patients with colon cancer) showed significant advantages in terms of overall survival.
 The vaccination appeared to help prolong overall survival and metastasis-free survival[79].

 In a phase III trial, Liang et al[80] used ATV-NDV to treat 335 patients with stage I-IV CRC.
-The average survival and median survival of the immunotherapy group (310 patients) were higher than those of the control group, the other 25 patients with advanced disease had a 1-year survival rate of 96%.
-The total effective rate of immunotherapy was 24.00%.
-After NDV vaccine immunotherapy, the number of NK cells increased and the immune function improved significantly.
-In patients with stage IV colon cancer, tumor MTCs may "induce" TAAs either spontaneously or upon vaccination with an antitumor vaccine, which may constitute a potential mechanism in those patients with long-term survival[81].
+The average survival and median survival of the immunotherapy group (310 patients) were higher than those of the control group.
+The other 25 patients with advanced disease had a 1-year survival rate of 96%.
+The total effective rate of immunotherapy was 24%.
+After NDV vaccine immunotherapy, the number of NK cells increased, and the immune function improved significantly.
+In patients with stage IV colon cancer, tumor memory T cells (MTCs) may induce tumor-associated antigens either spontaneously or upon vaccination with an antitumor vaccine, which may constitute a potential mechanism in those patients with long-term survival[81].

 Multiple immunizations of colon cancer patients with ATV-NDV using CD3 or CD28 on HN or F and T cells simultaneously targeting the virus have been shown to be clinically effective and improve long-term survival[82].
-Attachment of the NDV-specific single-chain antibody anti-HNxanti-CD28 (bsHN-CD28) to ATV-NDV enhances T cell costimulatory signals, and after using ATV-NDV-bsHN-CD28 to treat 14 cases of advanced CRC not surgically treatable in the phase I clinical trial, no tumor-reactive blood circulation memory T cells (MTCs) were detected in any of the patients before vaccination; however, all patients exhibited the immune response of tumor-reactive MTCs at least once during 5 vaccinations.
-Among them, 4 patients experienced partial diminishment of metastases[83].
+Attachment of the NDV-specific single-chain antibody anti-HNxanti-CD28 (bsHN-CD28) to ATV-NDV enhances T cell costimulatory signals.
+After using ATV-NDV-bsHN-CD28 to treat 14 cases of advanced CRC not surgically treatable in the phase I clinical trial, no tumor-reactive blood circulation MTCs were detected in any of the patients before vaccination; however, all patients exhibited the immune response of tumor-reactive MTCs at least once during five vaccinations.
+Among them, four patients experienced partial diminishment of metastases[83].